STScI-MIRI/whippot/README.md

 ### Do I need to calculate a separate offset for each roll? ###

-Yes, unless your roll angle is very small or your acquisition target is very close.
+Yes, unless your roll angle is very (very) small or your acquisition target is very (very) close.

 ### How to I place my SCI target at the position of one of the field targets in a separate observation?